HHristow90/HHristow90/README.md

 - Any collaboration for work
 - Python projects (development or research)
-- Learn new things about ML/DL
+- Learning new things about ML/DL
 - Improving skills at frontend and backend programming

 ## Skills: